MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-native-authentication-sample-ios-app.md

 ## Test call a protected API flow

-Use the steps in [Call a protected web API in a sample Android mobile app by using native authentication](sample-native-authentication-ios-sample-app-call-web-api.md) to call a protected web API from a sample Android mobile app.
+Use the steps in [Call a protected web API in a sample iOS mobile app by using native authentication](sample-native-authentication-ios-sample-app-call-web-api.md) to call a protected web API from a sample Android mobile app.

 ## Next steps